Madhura12353/springBootOldDB/README.md

 # springBootOldDB

-Demo for git to merge feature branch to master
+Demo for git to merge feature branch to master with conflict